 Cut diagonally for the classic grilled-cheese look.

-- Store: Keep cauliflower slices or assembled sandwiches (ungrilled) in the fridge for 3–4 days.
+- Store cooled slices or sandwiches in an airtight container in the refrigerator for up to 3–4 days.

-- Reheat: Best reheated in a skillet, air fryer, or toaster oven.
+- Reheat in a skillet, air fryer, or toaster oven until heated through and crisp.

 Easy Recipe Variations